globocom/secDevLabs/owasp-top10-2017-apps/a1/mongection/README.md

 #### NoSQL Injection via curl
 <p  align="center"><img  src="images/attack7.png"/></p>

+## Solutions

+To fix this vulnerability it's necessary to sanitize all data that will be send to back-end, a way to do this is to convert all data to string or escape special chars.

 ## Contributing

 We encourage you to contribute to SecDevLabs!
 Please check out the [Contributing to SecDevLabs](../../../docs/CONTRIBUTING.md) section for guidelines on how to proceed! 🎉